Boris Johnson heckled after claiming he wants to cut taxes despite raising them

 “That is not taking difficult decisions, it’s putting the Tory re-election campaign over and above helping people pay their bills.
 How did he find a Chancellor as utterly cynical as he is?”

-Mr Johnson replied: “What we have is a Chancellor who took the tough decisions to look after the UK economy throughout the pandemic, who protected people up and down the land with £408 billion worth of support.”
+Mr Johnson replied: “What we have is a Chancellor who took the tough decisions to look after the UK economy throughout the pandemic, who protected people up and down the land with £408bn worth of support.”

-Sir Keir renewed his calls for a “windfall tax” on the profits of oil and gas companies, with Mr Johnson insisting the firms are investing money.
+Sir Keir renewed his calls for a “windfall tax” on the profits of oil and gas companies, with Mr Johnson insisting the firms were investing money.

 Chancellor Rishi Sunak last week announced measures to help households, including raising the national insurance threshold to help offset the impact of April’s tax hike.

-It was previously announced that a UK-wide 1.25 percentage point increase in NI contributions will be introduced from April 6, with funds raised ring-fenced for health and social care.
+It was previously announced that a UK-wide 1.25 percentage point increase in NI contributions will be introduced from April 6.